 2020: Garcia made his Premier League debut at the start of the 2019-20 season and worked his way into the first-team picture, only for it to be revealed in the summer of 2020 that he would not be renewing his contract at the club.
 He made his senior Spain debut a few weeks later.

 2021: The defender's imminent exit meant he didn't see much game time in 2020-21, though that did not stop him from playing a key role for Spain at Euro 2020.
 Ahead of the tournament, it was announced that he would be returning to boyhood club Barcelona on a free transfer.

-2022: Garcia has largely been a starter in his first season back in Catalunya and the hope remains that he can become Gerard Pique's long-term replacement.
+2022: Garcia was largely a starter in his first season back in Catalunya, with the hope remaining that he could become Gerard Pique's long-term replacement.